Justin Welby: Sexuality and same-sex marriage

 Welby has since said that he has become "much less certain" about his stance on human sexuality.
-In an interview with Alastair Campbell in October 2017, Archbishop Welby was asked if same-sex activity was sinful, and declined to give a clear answer, saying: "I don't do blanket condemnation of people".
+In an interview with Alastair Campbell in October 2017, he was asked if same-sex activity was sinful and declined to give a clear answer, saying: "I don't do blanket condemnation of people."
 When asked if a stable relationship could be between two people of the same sex, Welby said "I know it could be", and accepted that faithfulness and love were the "absolutely central" aspects of relationships, but added:

 He also stated that while homophobia was a sin, he did not consider it homophobic to oppose gay sex.
-In 2023, Welby announced that he supports a proposal by the House of Bishops that maintains that marriage is between one man and a woman but which would also authorise "prayers of thanksgiving, dedication and for God's blessing for same-sex couples."
+In 2023, Welby announced that he supports a proposal by the House of Bishops that maintains that marriage is between one man and a woman but which would also authorise "prayers of thanksgiving, dedication and for God's blessing for same-sex couples".
 Speaking of his support for the proposal, Welby said he was "extremely, joyfully celebratory of these new resources" while he also clarified that he will not perform the blessings because of his role as an "instrument of unity" for the Anglican Communion.
-He is the first sitting Archbishop of Canterbury to support a proposal to allow blessings for same-sex unions in the Church of England.
+In November 2023, Welby endorsed an additional proposal to authorise "standalone" blessings for same-sex couples on a trial basis.
+He is the first sitting archbishop of Canterbury to support a proposal to allow blessings for same-sex unions in the Church of England.
+On 15 November 2023, Welby abstained in the General Synod vote to introduce "standalone services for same-sex couples" on a trial basis saying that his abstention was due to his role as a symbol of unity in the whole Anglican Communion; the motion passed.
+In October 2024, Welby announced that his views on sex had evolved, sharing that his personal view is that sexual intimacy, whether for opposite-sex or same-sex couples, should take place "within a committed relationship", including marriage and civil partnership.
+Lambeth Palace reiterated that Welby was expressing his personal view, not necessarily the doctrine of the Church of England.